 Preventing HIV, AIDS and Hepatitis

-Since 2002, Neighborhood House has received funding from SAMHSA and the Centers for Disease Control (CDC) to reduce and prevent the transmisson of HIV and hepatitis.
+Since 2002, Neighborhood House has received funding from Substance Abuse and Mental Health Services Administration (SAMHSA) and the Centers for Disease Control (CDC) to reduce and prevent the transmisson of HIV and hepatitis.
 We provide free education workshops as well as counseling, testing and referrals.

 Curbing Underage Drinking and Drug Use Through Community Coalitions